The-Powerpuff-Rangers/ecoseva/README.md

 - **Biswa** learned about deploying and setting up a production server and making a complex UI.

-- **Harsh** learned how to handle FitBit API and how to integrate AI with his app.
+- **Harsh** learned how to build a application using Typescript in a short amount of time.

 - **Khushiyant** learned more about containerized server with Docker.